how-to-automate-regression-testing-with-cypress-and-jenkins-ci-ct.png

 sh 'echo start tests'

-// Fetch the baseline images from shared drive
+// Fetch baseline images from shared drive

 sh 'curl -L -o baseline.zip "https://drive.google.com/"'